bitovi/academy/src/react-native/05-custom-components/custom-components.md

 #### Component structure

-Let's start by creating a component from a commonly reused element, the button.
+Let’s start by creating a component from a commonly reused element, the button.

 First, our component names must start with a capital letter, so we can call this `Button`.
 While its not required, the common practice is to use PascalCase when naming components so longer component names will look like `IconButton`.